Appeals – Transfer to Secondary School - Year 7 September 2019

 Appeals lodged after National Offer Day for Transfer to Secondary School

-- As stated on the Appeal Against Admission Form, any evidence or supporting documentation submitted less than 2 weeks before the appeal hearing, or brought in on the day, may not be considered by the panel.
+- Any evidence or supporting documentation submitted less than 2 weeks before the Appeal Hearing, or brought in on the day, may not be considered by the panel.

 - Notification of the decision – This will be within 5 school days of the appeals hearing wherever possible and you will be informed of the outcome of your appeal by the Clerk to the Appeals Panel (who is independent from the School).

 - Decisions made by the Independent Appeals Panel are binding.

-Mid-Term (on in-year) admission appeals & Sixth Form appeals
+Mid-Term (or in-year) admission appeals & Sixth Form appeals

 Please contact the school in writing to request an Appeals Pack.
 This Appeals Pack will include a covering letter, an Appeals Information sheet and an Appeal Against Admission Form for you to complete and return along with any supporting documents.
-This MUST be returned to the School by the date specified and marked for the attention of the Clerk to the Appeals Panel.
+This is to be returned to the School by the date specified on the covering letter and marked for the attention of the Clerk to the Appeals Panel.